PyChina/weekly/content/Issue/issue-404.md

     + REAL PYTHON
     + video

-In this course, you’ll learn the basic data types that are built into Python, like numbers, strings, and Booleans.
-You’ll also get an overview of Python’s built-in functions.
+In this course, you'll learn the basic data types that are built into Python, like numbers, strings, and Booleans.
+You'll also get an overview of Python's built-in functions.

 - [CPython 中 open() 的意外结果](https://pycoders.com/link/3385/web)
     + JAVIER HONDUVILLA COTO

-“Misusing Python’s open() and the interaction of CPython’s GC and UNIX semantics can lead to unexpected results.”
+"Misusing Python's open() and the interaction of CPython's GC and UNIX semantics can lead to unexpected results."

 - [用 Python 玩得开心](https://pycoders.com/link/3380/web)
     + JAMES BENNETT

-Writing obfuscated code for fun and…great learning experiences! ;-)
+Writing obfuscated code for fun and... great learning experiences! ;-)

 (`是也乎:`